supercomplicated/content-ops-starter/content/pages/index.md

       text: 'hi, we are supercomplicated'
       color: text-dark
       type: TitleBlock
-    subtitle: Super intelligence is super complicated.
-We make it
+    subtitle: Superintelligence is super complicated.
+We make it easy to use.
     text: >
       AI can be super complicated but it doesn't have to be.
 We build apps that make it real simple for users to enjoy super complicated AI tech.